Sudsakorn Sor Klinmee

-Sudsakorn Sor Klinmee (Thai: สุดสาคร ส.กลิ่นมี; born August 25, 1986) is a Thai Muay Thai kickboxer and the reigning Lion Fight Middleweight Champion.
-He is a former Thai Fight Junior Middleweight Kard Chuek Champion and World Kickboxing Network Muay Thai Welterweight World Champion.
+Sudsakorn Sor Klinmee (Thai: สุดสาคร ส.กลิ่นมี; born August 25, 1986) is a Thai Muay Thai kickboxer and current Lion Fight Middleweight Champion.
+He is the former Thai Fight Kard Chuek Middleweight Champion and World Kickboxing Network Muay Thai Welterweight World Champion.

 Biography

-Sudsakorn is one of Thailand's most famous 'nak muay' (fighter).
+Sudsakorn is one of Thailand's most famous fighter.
 His real name is Som Klinmee but his nickname is « O » among Thai people.
 He began practicing Muay Thai at the age of 6.
 He began training under his stepfather Yaak and his older cousin Rambaa Somdet M16.
 Between the ages of 10 and 18, he was taken in by his uncle Tappaya of the Sit-Or Gym in Pattaya.
-Then, at 18, Sudsakorn met an Irishman named Graig O'Flynn, who opened the Sitjaipetch Gym.
+At 18, Sudsakorn met an Irishman named Graig O'Flynn, who opened the Sitjaipetch Gym.
 During this time, Sudsakorn fought four times in England and Ireland.
 Later on, he moved to the Scorpion Gym in Pattaya.
-When he was around 23, his uncle Tappaya retired and opened the Sor Klinmee Gym, where Sudsakorn had been training for the last 6 years.
+When he was around 23, his uncle Tappaya retired and opened the Sor Klinmee Gym, where Sudsakorn had been training for the last six years.
 He received an offer to join the Fairtex Gym but refused to leave his uncle's gym.
 He became part of the Venum Team and moved to the Venum Training Camp for a couple of years before deciding to leave in order to open his Sudsakorn Muay Thai Gym, where he trains and teaches.
 Sudsakorn is also the owner of the recently opened Sudsakorn Arena Stadium, which consists of a complex of 7 men's football fields surrounded by some small shops.
 He has a younger brother named Sinsamut Klinmee, who currently competes for ONE Championship.